StrongMonkey/fleet-cd-example/README.md

       uses: StrongMonkey/flt-apply@v0.0.1
 ```

+Note: you have to add base64 encoded kubeconfig that points to your fleet manager cluster as a github secret.
+To see how a secret can be added in github repo, check https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets.

 To automatically test if your bundle files are valid on any pull request, create `./github/workflows/pull.yaml` workflow:

 ```yaml